Online Robust Reinforcement Learning with General Function Approximation: Conclusion

 \section{Conclusion}

-In this work, we introduced {\AlgonameTV}, a DR-RL algorithm with general function approximation under TV-uncertainty set for a purely online setting.
+In this work, we introduced {\Algoname}, a DR-RL algorithm with general function approximation for online settings.
 The algorithm implements a fitted robust Bellman update via a functional optimization and replaces state-action bonuses with a global uncertainty quantifier that more effectively guides exploration.
-We also identified robust coverability $C_{\mathrm{rcov}}$ as the structural condition that governs learnability, yielding sharp, scalable sample-efficiency guarantees.
-We further developed a regret bound of our algorithm that does not scale with problem scales, implying the efficiency and scalability of our method.
-Reducing to both tabular and $d$-rectangular linear RMDP cases, our results are both tight and near-optimal against existing works and minimax lower bounds, implying the tightness and near-optimality of our results.
-Our hence algorithm stands for the first purely online, sample efficient algorithm for large scale DR-RL.
+Our theoretical analysis is grounded in the robust BE dimension, which we proposed to capture the intrinsic statistical complexity of learning robust value functions under function approximation.
+Our result yields strong sample-efficiency guarantees for large-scale problems, achieving sub-linear regret, and is independent of state/action spaces.
+When reduced to both tabular and linear RMDP cases, our results are both near-optimal against existing works and minimax lower bounds, which implies the tightness and efficiency of our algorithms.
+Our algorithm thus stands for the first purely online and sample-efficient algorithm for large-scale DR-RL, providing a theoretical foundation and a scalable algorithm for robust learning in high-dimensional environments.